git-annex-remote-rclone/git-annex-remote-rclone/README.md

 ## Requirements

-git-annex-remote-rclone has been tested to work with rclone 1.29 and rclone 1.30.
+git-annex-remote-rclone has been tested with rclone versions 1.29 through 1.32.
 Because rclone sometimes changes its output, updates to this software may be required for compatibility.

 A periodic continuous integration process downloads the latest stable releases of `rclone` and `git-annex` and runs `git-annex testremote` to verify compatibility.
 The build badge above is linked to this CI process.

+Rclone 1.31 implemented performance improvements when copying a single file.
+As this remote continually invokes rclone to copy a single file, use of rclone 1.31 or later is recommended.

 ## Usage